What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 Property settlements

 When a marriage ends, the couple must divide their assets and liabilities in a way that is just and equitable.
-This includes not only tangible assets like the family home, cars and bank accounts but also intangible assets such as superannuation and business interests.
-The court will consider each spouse’s financial and non-financial contributions to the marriage, as well as their future needs and earning capacities, when determining a fair property settlement.
+This includes not only physical assets like the family home, cars and bank accounts but also intangible assets such as superannuation and business interests.

 Impact of Marriage on Wills and Estate Planning